-(a) to interfere, restrain or coerce Eligible Employees in the exercise of the rights guaranteed herein;

-(b) to engage in, or to induce or encourage any individual employed by any person engaged in commerce or in an industry affecting commerce to engage in, a strike or secondary boycott or a refusal in the course of his or her employment to use, manufacture, process, transport or otherwise handle or work on any goods, articles, materials, or commodities or to perform any services; or to threaten, coerce, or restrain any person engaged in commerce or in an industry affecting commerce: provided, that nothing contained in this clause (b) shall be construed to make unlawful any primary strike or primary picketing;

-(c) to force or require the Tribe and/or employer to recognize or bargain with a particular labor organization as the representative of Eligible Employees if another labor organization has been certified as the representative of such Eligible Employees under the provisions of this TLRO;

-(d) to refuse to bargain collectively with the Tribe and/or employer, provided it is the representative of Eligible Employees subject to the provisions herein; or

-(e) to attempt to influence the outcome of a tribal governmental election, provided, however, that this section does not apply to tribal members.
+- (1) to interfere, restrain or coerce Eligible Employees in the exercise of the rights guaranteed herein; - (2) to engage in, or to induce or encourage any individual employed by any person engaged in commerce or in an industry affecting commerce to engage in, a strike or a primary or secondary boycott or a refusal in the course of his employment to use, manufacture, process, transport or otherwise handle or work on any goods, articles, materials, or commodities or to perform any services; or to threaten, coerce, or restrain any person engaged in commerce or in an industry affecting commerce or other terms and conditions of employment.
+This section does not apply to section 11; - (3) to force or require the Tribe and/or employer to recognize or bargain with a particular labor organization as the representative of Eligible Employees if another labor organization has been certified as the representative of such Eligible Employees under the provisions of this TLRO; - (4) to refuse to bargain collectively with the Tribe and/or employer, provided it is the representative of Eligible Employees subject to the provisions herein; - (5) to attempt to influence the outcome of a tribal governmental election, provided, however, that this section does not apply to tribal members.

-Section 7: Tribe and union neutrality
+Section 7: Tribe and union right to free speech